SUNSET - A Sensor-fUsioN based semantic SegmEnTation exemplar for ROS-based self-adaptation

 \subsection{Possible adaptations}

-In order to resolve uncertainties in \ourartifact{}, we can perform the following adaptations that are common in \ac{rsass}\cite{alberts_software_2025}: Reparametrisation, change of communication, (de-)activating ROS nodes and redeploying ROS nodes . \Cref{fig:adaptations_overview} gives an overview of all the possible adaptations per \ac{ros} node in \ourartifact{} that can be used to resolve the uncertainties described in \Cref{ssec::uncertainties}.
-Each \ac{ros} node in our exemplar implements the needed endpoints via a common base class to respond to adaptations from a managing subsystem.
-In the following we detail the behaviour of the \ac{ros} nodes in \ourartifact{} during an adaptation and which uncertainties they can resolve.
+In order to resolve failures in \ourartifact{}, i.e., identifying the fault and recovering from it, we can perform the four main adaptations in \ac{rsass}\cite{alberts_software_2025} which are described in the following. \Cref{fig:adaptations_overview} gives an overview of all the possible adaptations per \ac{ros} node in \ourartifact{} that can be used to resolve runtime failures.
+In the following we detail the behaviour of the \ac{ros} nodes in \ourartifact{} during an adaptation.

-\textbf{Reparametrisation} In order to reparametrise a \ac{ros} node, we use \ac{ros} parameters that are a standard mechanism in \ac{ros}.
-For a node's internal parameters, reparameterisation changes a class attribute with the exact same name as the parameter.
-This means that the node does not need to regularly check its own parameters to receive updates.
+\textbf{Reparametrisation} In order to reparametrise a \ac{ros} node, we use the standard \ac{ros} parameters.
+Additionally to setting a new value, these parameters can be used in some nodes, e.g., the camera or sensor fusion, to perform an action aimed for self-optimisation when set to True.

-In the camera, changing a parameter can resolve \textit{S5}, as it triggers a refocus in this node.
-In the sensor fusion, it triggers a recalibration between RGB and depth and potentially resolves \textit{S4}.
-Furthermore, in case one of the sensors is not available, the sensor fusion and segmentation nodes can be reparametrized to use only the available modality.
-The sensor fusion then only republishes the data from the sensor that is available, and the segmentation node uses the ML model that was trained on the available modality.

 \textbf{Change of communication} The \ac{ros} node can change any of its subscribed topics at runtime in the following way: After the managing subsystem provides the name of the new topic, the adapted \ac{ros} node destroys its current subscription and creates a new one with the same message type.
-In \ourartifact{}, change of communication is used to change the input of the sensor fusion node from the camera to the image enhancement node.
-Together with the addition of image enhancement (see next paragraph), this provides one possible solution for \textit{S4}.